Orange-OpenSource/conllueditor/README.md

 The sentence is shown as a tree or as a flat graph, morphological features can be shown or hidden with the `features` button, information of the MISC column can be shown with the `misc` button. multiword tokens (having `n-m` ids) are marked by a grey line spanning the multiword expression.
+If any UPOS/XPOS/deprel is not in the validation lists (specified with hte `--UPOS` etc options) it is shown in red.

 ![Edit screen (tree graph)](doc/tree.png)